gar1t/e2/doc/tutorial.rst

 This function will block until a client establishes a TCP connection with our server port.
 It's okay to block here -- the server is a *task*, which means it runs in a separate process.
-It can happily block, waiting for connections, while other Erlang processes run uninhibited!
+It can happily block, waiting for connections, while other Erlang processes run free!

 Testing The Server
 ------------------